kumarabhish3k/Rainbow-DQN-for-Contention-Window-design/README.md

 python trainRL.py  --n 10 --ps 1 --transitionModel Markovian --history 0
 ```

-n: wireless network size;{5,10,20}
+n: wireless network size; {5,10,20}

-ps: transition probability of stochastic process;{0.75,0.9,1}
+ps: transition probability of stochastic process; {0.75,0.9,1}

-transitionModel: stochastic model followed by other nodes; {'Markovian','NonMarkovian'} (Here 'NonMarkovian' corresponds to the 'complex' process in the paper.)
+transitionModel: stochastic model followed by other nodes; {'Markovian', 'NonMarkovian'} (Here 'NonMarkovian' corresponds to the 'complex' process in the paper.)

-history: number of previous time steps from which observations are used as input
+history: number of previous time steps from which observations are used as input; {0,1,2,3}

 ## Evaluation

-To evaluate my model, run:
+To evaluate the model, run:

 ```eval
 python eval.py --n 10 --ps 1 --transitionModel Markovian --history 0